What Is the Cheapest Health Sharing Plan in 2026?

 CHM at $115/month — but there's a catch.
 You need to be a practicing Christian, and it doesn't cover telehealth, prescriptions, or mental health.
 No faith requirement?
 CrowdHealth averages $140/month but uses crowdfunding (variable costs).
 Cheapest doesn't always mean best value, though — what's excluded from a plan matters as much as the monthly price.

 CHM (Christian Healthcare Ministries) is the cheapest health sharing plan, starting at $115/month for individuals.
 It requires a strict Christian statement of faith and church attendance.
-CrowdHealth averages $140/month for members under 55 with no faith requirement but uses a crowdfunding model with variable costs.
-Zion HealthShare starts at $185/month with no faith requirement, a Cigna PPO network, and the broadest coverage of any health sharing plan.
+CrowdHealth averages $140/month with no faith requirement but uses a crowdfunding model with variable costs.
+Zion HealthShare starts at $114/month with no faith requirement, any-provider access (no network required), and the broadest coverage of any health sharing plan.

 Key Facts